glouppe/info8010-deep-learning/lecture6.md

 .center.width-60[![](figures/lec6/overfeat-merge.png)]

-These bounding boxes are finally merged by *Non-Maximum Suppression* to produce the final predictions over a small number of objects.
+These bounding boxes are finally merged by .bold[Non-Maximum Suppression] to produce the final predictions over a small number of objects.

 .footnote[Credits: Sermanet et al, 2013.]